Stolen Face: Plot

 Lady Harringay arrives in her chauffeur-driven Rolls-Royce at the offices of plastic surgeon, Dr. Philip Ritter, in central London.
 She is disappointed when he tells her that he can do no more for her, since she has already had too many facelifts.

 Ritter drives with a friend to Holloway Prison and interviews Lily Conover, a female convict whose face is badly scarred.
 He believes her disfigurement is the cause of her criminality and begins to consider treating her with plastic surgery.
 After almost having a car crash on the way back, he decides to take a holiday in the countryside.

 At a country inn, he meets and soon falls in love with Alice Brent, a gifted and beautiful concert pianist.
-However, Alice is already engaged to be married to her manager David and, afraid to tell Ritter, she runs away.
-Ritter is devastated.
+However, Alice is already engaged to be married to her manager David and, afraid to tell the truth, runs away, leaving Ritter devastated.

 Back at his surgery, Ritter receives a phone call from Alice, who finally tells him of her engagement.
 Meanwhile, Ritter's new patient is Lily, now released from prison.
-The love-struck surgeon believes he can change her criminal ways by constructing her new face to resemble that of Alice.
-He does so, and they marry.
+The love-struck surgeon believes he can change her criminal ways by constructing her new face to resemble Alice's.
+After performing the operation, Ritter marries Lily, now a spitting image of Alice.

-However, Lily has not changed her ways.
-She soon grows bored with Ritter's sedate lifestyle, and returns to a life of crime and wild partying.
-She is reckless in her behaviour, and unabashedly flirtatious with other men, and he comes to despise her.
-Lily tells him she will never grant him a divorce.
+Unfortunately for Ritter, Lily has not changed her ways.
+She soon grows bored with her husband's sedate lifestyle, and returns to a life of crime and wild partying.
+She is reckless in her behaviour, and unabashedly flirts with other men, and he comes to despise her.

-As Alice completes her latest concert tour, David knows there is something wrong.
-He guesses she is in love with someone else, and calls off the engagement.
-Alice goes to see Ritter and tells him she is free to marry him now.
-She is stunned when he confesses what he has done.
+As Alice completes her latest concert tour, David guesses she is in love with someone else and calls off the engagement.
+Alice goes to see Ritter, but is stunned when he confesses what he had done to Lily.
+Lily sees Alice for the first time and, despite being aware that Ritter still loves the woman whose face she bears, she tells him she will never divorce him.

-Later, an upset Ritter leaves London for Plymouth, believing that the situation can never be reversed.
-Lily follows him, however, and takes the same train, where she becomes drunk and aggressive towards Ritter.
-Alice believes Ritter is so upset he may harm Lily, or even kill her if provoked, and she too boards the train.
+Upset at the mess he had made, Ritter sends Alice a letter, telling her of his plans to move from London to Plymouth.
+Ritter takes the train, but Lily follows him, and she becomes drunk and aggressive towards him.
+Alice believes Ritter is so upset he may harm Lily, or even kill her if provoked, and she too boards the same train.
 She arrives just as the two are arguing and engaged in a physical struggle as Ritter tries to prevent the intoxicated Lily from falling out of the carriage.
-As Alice enters, Lily accidentally falls against the loose carriage door, and falls out of the train to her death.
-Lily is discovered dead at the side of the tracks, her face horribly mutilated, and Ritter and Alice are reunited.
+As Alice enters, Lily tackles her, prompting Ritter to separate the two women; in the scuffle, Lily accidentally falls through the loose carriage door and out of the train.

+Lily is soon discovered dead at the side of the tracks, her face horribly mutilated, and Ritter and Alice walk off together.